akerpelm/nestjs/README.md

 - Whatever is in controller gets appended to every route

 - Whatever is in each 'verb' gets appended to the route

+- Want to separate business logic from controller > use service.